thechristokeller/ChristoSite/index.md

 - **Rearrangements of k-Naples parking functions**
   <br>
-  joint with J. Carvalho, L. Colmenarejo, P. Harris, Z. Jones, G. Kirby,<br> A. Ramos, E. Sukarto, N. Tripeny, and A. Vindas - in preparation
+  with J. Carvalho, L. Colmenarejo, P. E. Harris, Z. Jones, G. Kirby, <br>A. Ramos Rodríguez, E. Sukarto, N. Tripeny, and A. Vindas Vindas-Meléndez

 - **Counting k-Naples parking functions through permutations and the k-Naples area statistic**
   <br>
-  joint with L. Colmenarejo, P. Harris, Z. Jones, A. Ramos, E. Sukarto, and A. Vindas
+  with L. Colmenarejo, P. E. Harris, Z. Jones, A. Ramos Rodríguez, E. Sukarto, and A. R. Vindas-Meléndez
   <br>
   preprint <a href="https://arxiv.org/pdf/2009.01124.pdf">on arXiv</a>, submitted to The Electronic Journal of Combinatorics